top of page

 1] Bartender- greet within 3 minutes

 Your bar is packed.
-Couples are just having drinks, others waiting for tables.
+Couples are simply having a drink, and others are waiting for tables.
 You're slammed.
-However, you must be aware at an instant if someone sits at your bar or immediate bar service area.
-Even if you can't make them a drink, you have a half dozen orders coming in from the Dining Room; you need to place a napkin and greet them " Hi, I've got a few drinks to make for the dining room, but I will be right with you."
+You have to set priorities: making cocktails and serving seated dinner guests via the cocktail server generally comes first.
+However, you must be aware in an instant if someone sits at your bar or immediate bar service area.
+Even if you can't make them a drink, you have a half dozen orders coming in from the Dining Room; you need to place a napkin and greet them, " Hi, I've got a few drinks to make for the dining room, but I will be right with you."
 Alternatively, " Hi, I'll be with you in a couple of moments" is all you need to say if pressed for time.
 You don't even have to get the order, just the greeting within three minutes will buy you another three to-5 minutes or so to catch up.
-However, if you leave them hanging for that total of 8 minutes- you've already lost them as a return guest.
+However, if you leave them hanging for a total of 8 minutes- you've already lost them as a return guest.

 2] Newly seated guests in your section of the Dining Room.
 You have 3 minutes to get a greeting and possibly get the drink order.
 Like the bartender, if you only have time to say hello and let them know you will be back to get the drink order and answer questions, at least let them know you are aware of them being seated.